dougeby/IntuneDocs/intune/wi-fi-settings-configure.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 Use Microsoft Intune Wi-Fi profiles to assign wireless network settings to users and devices in your organization.
-When you assign a Wi-Fi profile, your users will have access to your corporate Wi-Fi network without having to configure it themselves.
+When you assign a Wi-Fi profile, your users have access to your corporate Wi-Fi network without having to configure it themselves.

 For example, you install a new Wi-Fi network named Contoso Wi-Fi and want to set up all iOS devices to connect to this network.
 Here's the process: